CarloLucibello/GraphNeuralNetworks.jl/README.md

 ![](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/actions/workflows/ci.yml/badge.svg)
 [![codecov](https://codecov.io/gh/JuliaGraphs/GraphNeuralNetworks.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/JuliaGraphs/GraphNeuralNetworks.jl)

-This is the monorepository for the GraphNeuralNetworks project, bringing together all code into a unified structure to facilitate code sharing and reusability across different project components.
-It contains the following packages:
+Libraries for deep learning on graphs in Julia, using either [Flux.jl](https://fluxml.ai/Flux.jl/stable/) or [Lux.jl](https://lux.csail.mit.edu/stable/) as backend framework.

+This monorepo contains the following packages:

-- `GraphNeuralNetwork.jl`: Package that contains stateful graph convolutional layers based on the machine learning framework [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
+- `GraphNeuralNetworks.jl`: Graph convolutional layers based on the deep learning framework [Flux.jl](https://fluxml.ai/Flux.jl/stable/).
 This is the fronted package for Flux users.
-It depends on GNNlib.jl, GNNGraphs.jl, and Flux.jl packages.

-- `GNNLux.jl`: Package that contains stateless graph convolutional layers based on the machine learning framework [Lux.jl](https://lux.csail.mit.edu/stable/).
-This is fronted package for Lux users.
-It depends on GNNlib.jl, GNNGraphs.jl, and Lux.jl packages.
+- `GNNLux.jl`: Graph convolutional layers based on the deep learning framework [Lux.jl](https://lux.csail.mit.edu/stable/).
+This is the fronted package for Lux users.
+This package is still under development and it is not yet registered.

-- `GNNlib.jl`: Package that contains the core graph neural network layers and utilities.
-It depends on GNNGraphs.jl and GNNlib.jl packages and serves for code base for GraphNeuralNetwork.jl and GNNLux.jl packages.
+- `GNNlib.jl`: Contains the message passing framework based on the gather/scatter mechanism or on sparse matrix multiplication.
+It also contained the shared implementation for the layers of the two fronted packages.
+This package is not meant to be used directly by the user, but its functionalities are used and re-exported by the fronted packages.

 - `GNNGraphs.jl`: Package that contains the graph data structures and helper functions for working with graph data.
 It depends on Graphs.jl package.

-Among its general features:
+Both `GraphNeuralNetworks.jl` and `GNNLux.jl` enjoy several features:

-* Implements common graph convolutional layers both in stateful and stateless form.
+* Implement common graph convolutional layers.
-* Supports computations on batched graphs.
+* Support computations on batched graphs.
 * Easy to define custom layers.
-* CUDA support.
+* CUDA and AMDGPU support.
 * Integration with [Graphs.jl](https://github.com/JuliaGraphs/Graphs.jl).
 * [Examples](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/GraphNeuralNetworks/examples) of node, edge, and graph level machine learning tasks.
-* Heterogeneous and temporal graphs.
+* Heterogeneous and temporal graphs support.

 ## Installation